Reviews You Can Rely On

 Credit: Trish Matheny

 Of the wheeled options that we tested, we want to give a special shout-out to the Weber Traveler, which is so easy to use and transport that you can do it with only one hand (and foot).
 The grill also features a lock that securely fastens it into its compact and portable position, while the long handle and durable wheels make upright portability a breeze.
 When it's time to load it into your vehicle, another large handle on the other side of the grill makes it much easier to pick it up and place it into your pickup.
-But we also recognize that this 49-pound grill is large, and we understand that this alone might be a limiting factor for some people.
-But when directly compared to the cumbersome and awkward portability of the top-heavy Coleman 285, the Traveler is clearly superior thanks to a more thoughtful and user-friendly design.
+However, we also recognize that this 49-pound grill is large, and we understand that this alone might be a limiting factor for some people.
+When directly compared to the cumbersome and awkward portability of the top-heavy Coleman 285, the Traveler is clearly superior thanks to a more thoughtful and user-friendly design.

 Though one of the heaviest models that we tested, the portability of the Weber Traveler is difficult to beat.